apple/swift-service-discovery/README.md

 A Service Discovery API for Swift.

 Service discovery is how services locate one another within a distributed system.
-This API is designed to establish a standard that can be implemented by various service discovery backends/implementations such as DNS-based, key-value store using Zookeeper, etc.
+This API library is designed to establish a standard that can be implemented by various service discovery backends such as DNS-based, key-value store using Zookeeper, etc. In other words, this library defines the API only, similar to [SwiftLog](https://github.com/apple/swift-log) and [SwiftMetrics](https://github.com/apple/swift-metrics); actual functionalities are provided by backend implementations.

 This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.
 Apart from contributing to SwiftServiceDiscovery itself, we need SwiftServiceDiscovery-compatible libraries which manage service registration and location information for querying.
 What SwiftServiceDiscovery provides today is covered in the [API docs][api-docs], but it will continue to evolve with community input.

 ## Getting started

-If you have a server-side Swift application or a cross-platform (e.g. Linux, macOS) application, and you would like to locate other services within the same system for making HTTP requests or RPCs, then SwiftServiceDiscovery is a great idea.
+If you have a server-side Swift application and would like to locate other services within the same system for making HTTP requests or RPCs, then SwiftServiceDiscovery is  the right library for the job.
 Below you will find all you need to know to get started.

 ### Adding the dependency